vmware-samples/nsx-t/python/README.md

      -u,--user <arg>               User to authenticate as
      -p,--password <arg>           Password

-The following samples are currently available:

-**basics/crud.py**
-A basic demo showing how to perform create, read, update, delete, and list operations using the NSX-T REST API.

-**basics/crud-policy.py**
-A basic demo showing how to perform create, read, update, delete, and list operations using the NSX-T Policy REST API.

-**basics/fabric-nodes.py**
-Shows how to retrieve information on fabric nodes and their current status.

-**basics/l3-demo.py**
-A demonstration of layer 3 routing.
-This demo creates two logical switches, attaches the switches via a logical router, then sets a firewall policy that blocks all traffic except on ports used by Microsoft SQL Server.

-**basics/tagging.py**
-Shows how to set tags (arbitrary user-supplied metadata) on NSX resources.

-**operations/logical-stats.py**
-Shows how to retrieve status and statistics for NSX logical entities like Logical Ports, Logical Router Ports,  and Logical Switches.

-**operations/physical-stats.py**
-Shows how to retrieve status and statistics for the physical underlay of NSX, like the physical interfaces of Transport Nodes.

 Each sample has a comment block at the top with more information.

-So, to run the crud.py example on host 10.162.18.202, authenticating as user "admin" with password "Secret!23":
+As an example, to run the crud.py example on host 10.162.18.202, authenticating as user "admin" with password "Secret!23":

     python basics/crud.py -n 10.162.18.202 -u admin -p "Secret!23"